chintan-gandhi/cli-find-store/README.md

 - If there are more than 1 shortest then it returns the first store found from the csv file.
 - To calculate distance, it uses Haversine formula - Ref: https://en.wikipedia.org/wiki/Haversine_formula

+# Setup:
+- Clone this repo locally.
+- Install gem geokit using `gem install geokit` Ref: https://github.com/geokit/geokit
+- Make sure Ruby is available and its version is 2.6.3 or above.
+To check Ruby version `ruby -v`
+- Run program as detailed in Usage section below.

 # Usage:
 ```
 ./find_store --address="<address>"